 Luzern – Lucerne in French and commonly used in English – has become one of Switzerland’s leading tourist centres largely by virtue of its location.
 Not only is it beautifully situated in a fold of gentle hills on the edge of one of Europe’s finest lakes, it is also close to several of the country’s best-known mountains.

 Luzern is a compact city, and most of its principal attractions can be reached on foot or by a short bus journey.
 The historic core of the city is pedestrianised and a booklet of suggested walks taking in the best buildings is available from the tourist office.
 Besides these buildings there are scores of smaller vernacular buildings and small courtyards with fountains, which make a stroll round the traffic-free parts of Luzern a pleasure.

 Built in the first half of the 14th century and largely destroyed by a tragic fire in August 1993, the bridge formed part of the city fortifications and was named after St Peter’s chapel at the northern end of the bridge.
-The Water Tower near the south end of the bridge was built c1300 and used at various times as a treasury, archive, prison and torture chamber.
+The Water Tower near the south end of the bridge was built in 1300 and used at various times as a treasury, archive, prison and torture chamber.

 Naturally the bridge had been rebuilt many times between its construction and the fire, but it was the loss of most of the paintings that decorated the bridge which was particularly sad.
 However, even these were the subject of repeated restoration and replacement.
 The originals were executed in the early 17th century and used Swiss history and Christianity as the principal themes.
 Although the bridge has been shortened by 44m (144ft) since it was built, it survived several threats of demolition during the 19th century.